MPDataSolutions/MPDataSolutions.github.io/index.md

 ## What We Do

 - **Cloud Data Engineering**
-  - Azure, AWS, and GCP solutions
+  - Snowflake, Azure, AWS, and GCP solutions
   - Data warehouse design
   - Scalable storage and compute